shrutisharma564/smart-resume-scorer/README.md

 ## 🚀 Future Enhancements

-- AI-powered Resume Analysis using NLP
+- AI-powered resume analysis using NLP
-- ATS Compatibility Checker
+- ATS compatibility checking
-- Resume Keyword Suggestions
+- Resume keyword recommendations
-- AI-based Interview Question Generator
-- Recruiter Dashboard
-- Skill Gap Analysis
+- Skill gap analysis
-- Resume Feedback using LLMs
+- AI-generated interview questions
+- Recruiter dashboard
+- LLM-based resume feedback
+- REST API integration
-- Cloud Deployment (AWS)
+- Cloud deployment
-- Email Notification System
+- Email notification system
-- REST API Integration

-## Troubleshooting
+## 🛠️ Troubleshooting

-- **"Could not connect to MySQL"** on launch → MySQL isn't running, or `db.properties` has the wrong password.
-Run `mysql -u root -p` to confirm your credentials work first.
-- **`ClassNotFoundException: com.mysql.cj.jdbc.Driver`** → the connector jar
-  isn't in `lib/`, or you compiled/ran without `lib/*` on the classpath.
-- **Login screen never appears / app exits immediately** → check the terminal output, it will print the exact JDBC error.
+- **MySQL connection error:** Make sure MySQL is running and the credentials in `db.properties` are correct.
+- **JDBC driver not found:** Make sure the MySQL Connector/J `.jar` is present in the `lib/` directory and included in the classpath.
+- **Application exits on startup:** Check the terminal output for JDBC or configuration errors.